shilangyu/driveignore/README.md

 ## global vs local .driveignore

-You can create a global `.driveignore` using the `driveignore global [path to global driveignore]`, that way if you want to upload a directory without a `.driveignore` the global one will be used.
+You can create a global `.driveignore` using the `driveignore global` (it will print the path to it), that way if you want to upload a directory without a `.driveignore` the global one will be used.
 You can also force a merge of local and global `.driveignore` during upload using the `--mergeIgnores` flag.

 ## available commands